 The basic functions of the plugin are free, that includes:

-- Send your data to Google Analytics for tracking and reporting
+- Real time forwarding of link clicks to Google Analytics for tracking and reporting

 Our Pro version costs $25 per year for a single license, or $50 year for an unlimited license.
 The Pro version unlocks a number of features aimed at helping affiliates better understand their website and money generating pages.
 Features include: